cyamato/SyslogPro/docs/api.md

 <a name="module_SyslogPro..RFC3164+send"></a>

 #### rfC3164.send(msg, [options]) ⇒ <code>Promise</code>
-send a RFC5424 formated message.
-Returns a promise with the formated message that was sent.
-If no server connection was defined when the class was created a defualt Syslog connector will be used.
+send a RFC5424 formatted message.
+Returns a promise with the formatted message that was sent.
+If no server connection was defined when the class was created a default Syslog connector will be used.

 **Kind**: instance method of [<code>RFC3164</code>](#module_SyslogPro..RFC3164)
-**Returns**: <code>Promise</code> - A Syslog formated string acording to the selected RFC
+**Returns**: <code>Promise</code> - A Syslog formatted string according to the selected RFC
 **Throws**:

 - <code>Error</code> A standard error object